Mithril Capital: History

 Thiel initially invested $100 million (the first fund of the firm was $402 million in total) and allowed Royan to run the firm.
 Thiel subsequently served as chair of the investment committee.
 Since its inception, Mithril has financially partnered with entities such as Temasek, the MacArthur Foundation, and the Sawiris family.

 In 2018, Mithril relocated to Austin, Texas.
-In 2019, Mithril invested in Glance, and Indian software company owned by InMobi.
+In 2019, Mithril invested in Glance, an Indian software company owned by InMobi.

 Mithril was conceptualized as complementing the Founders Fund's investments in early stage startups, but according to Bloomberg, from the start, the two firms have competed.
 The Founders Fund did not like that Mithril was too close to their Presidio campus.
 Later they clashed over the right to invest in Airbnb.
 After the Founders Fund got the deal, Thiel arranged for Mithril to invest in Palantir as compensation.

 Around 2019, the firm was facing a series of conflicts among its personnel, leading to dissatisfaction from investors and reportedly, Thiel himself.
 Vox writes that, "The firm's troubles have disappointed Silicon Valley's highest-profile investor, according to multiple people close to Thiel, who has lent his brand name to the firm but is not operationally involved.
 And it has left a long list of scorned parties, slowly shrinking the firm's headcount of investors — despite having more than $1.3 billion in assets under management."
 Vox notes that at this time Thiel was heavily burdened by politics and did not have much time for his own firms.
 The firm's former lawyer Crystal McKellar and Ajay Royan launched mutual lawsuits against each other.
 According to McKellar, at one point, Thiel considered shutting the firm down, but relented when Royan appeared to recognize the problems.
 She also alleged that she tried to change the firm without results, and thus requested investigations by the FBI and the SEC, prompting the FBI to initiate an inquiry.
 In 2020, both McKellar's and Mithril's legal cases were withdrawn.
 Some investors also complained about the fact Royan had deployed only a quarter of the fund at the time, while some employees complained about Royan's sister and father being put on the company's payroll.
 Some others noted that their names were kept on the company's website even when they had left.
-Amidst the scandals, Royan moved Mithril's headquarters from San Francisco to Austin in January 2019 and hired a dozen of new employees.
+Amidst the scandals, Royan moved Mithril's headquarters from San Francisco to Austin in January 2019 and hired a dozen new employees.
 The success of the Auris deal, as well as the fact Thiel and another major investor (as reported by Bloomberg) did not pull out, gave the company some relief though.